killerbigpoint/ha-app-nginx-proxy-manager-host/nginx-proxy-manager/README.md

 ## Notes

 - Ports 80 and 443 must be free on the host — disable HA's built-in nginx if it occupies them.
-- This add-on does **not** use a HA base image; it uses the official NPM Docker image directly.
+- This add-on does **not** use a HA base image; it uses the official NPMPlus Docker image directly.
 - This fork adds Stream support by the use of network host mode
+- This fork replaces NPM with NPMPlus for extra features and QUIC support (HTTPS/3)

 ## Logo